 - Dishonored Dead: As her death was likely a suicide, Ophelia's burial is rather low-key.
 When Laertes complains about this, the priest replies that she's only getting a cemetery plot at all on the orders of the king.

-- Expository Hairstyle Change: Some productions have her start out with her hair up (as typical for women of her time) and have it get more and more unkempt throughout the play until it's completely loose, to signify her becoming more unhinged.
+- Expository Hairstyle Change: Some productions have her start out with her hair up (as typical for women of her time) and let it get more and more unkempt throughout the play until it's completely loose, to parallel her becoming more unhinged.

-- Flower in Her Hair: Her "mad scene" has her come out with flowers weaved in her hair.
+- Flower in Her Hair: Her "mad scene" sometimes has her come out with flowers woven into her hair.

-- Flower Motifs: As part of her trope-naming Ophelia-sequence, she scatters flowers and hands different ones to different characters.
+- Flower Motifs: As part of her trope-naming Ophelia-sequence, she distributes real or imaginary flowers to the assembled court.
 The meaning behind each of the flowers remains open to interpretation.

-- Kill the Cutie: Ophelia, a sweet girl with no enemies, is found drowned in a pool at the end of Act IV, possibly either in an act of insanity or suicide.
+- Kill the Cutie: Ophelia, a sweet, perceptive girl with no enemies, is found drowned in a river at the end of Act IV, possibly in an act of insanity and/or suicide.

-- Love Hurts: Her love of Hamlet is the cause of a great deal of grief.
-A combination of her father's meddling and Hamlet's ill-conceived rejection drives her insane.
+- Love Hurts: Her love for Hamlet causes her a great deal of grief.
+A combination of her father's meddling and Hamlet's callous rejection drives her insane.

 - Love Martyr: Ophelia is utterly devoted to Hamlet, despite his cold rejection and abusive treatment of her.
 This, among several other tragic circumstances eventually leads her to make the ultimate sacrifice: her life.

-- Neutral Female: She shows very little independence and simply acts as a pawn to her father, and then as then motivator for Laertes' revenge after her death.
+- Neutral Female: She shows very little independence and simply acts as a pawn to her father, and then as the impetus for Laertes's revenge after her death.

-- The Ophelia: Ophelia becomes the Ophelia after going mad in Act IV—after her boyfriend stabs her dad through a curtain, her sanity quickly decays.
-Her brother, Laertes, returns to Elsinore from Paris in a rush, but by the time he gets there, Ophelia doesn't even recognize him.
-Her famous "mad scene" consists of singing filthy, bawdy songs that are out of place with her demure mien, strewing flowers, and sobbing over her father's death.
-The Queen later reports Ophelia drowned, saying she was collecting flowers by the riverbank and was so distracted she didn't even recognize the danger when she fell in and sank, but kept singing.
-Her gravediggers darkly assert she was Driven to Suicide, and is now damned.
+- The Ophelia: Ophelia becomes the Ophelia after going mad in Act IV—after her sometime sweetheart stabs her dad through a curtain, her sanity quickly decays.
+Her brother, Laertes, returns to Elsinore in a rush, but by the time he gets there, Ophelia doesn't even recognize him.
+Her famous "mad scenes" consist of singing filthy, bawdy songs that are out of place with her demure mien, strewing imaginary flowers, and sobbing over her father's death.
+The Queen later reports Ophelia drowned, saying she was hanging a wreath of flowers in a willow tree over a river and was so distracted she didn't even recognize the danger when she fell in, but kept singing.
+Her gravedigger darkly asserts she was Driven to Suicide and is now damned.